thetravisw/13-uploading-files/README.md

 and show the user the text's readability score.
 Use the Flesch-Kincaid metric to calculate the score.

-Ignore the syllable metric for now.
-Calculate it with just the sentence and word counting first.

 You may assume the end of sentence is denoted by any token whose last character is not a letter.